roshni-b/E-LearningPortal-UML/README.md

-# UML Diagrams and Software Requirements Specification (SRS)
+# UML Diagrams and SRS Documentation